Public markets impact

 • develop the public market sector and the resilient regional public food distribution infrastructure our city needs.

-Support current and build new public markets to increase equitable access to both economic opportunities and fresh, culturally appropiate locally-produced food, especially for those most impacted by systemic marginalization.
+Support Current and build new public markets to offer equitable access to both economic opportunities and fresh, culturally appropriate, locally produced food, especially for those most impacted by systematic marginalization.

-Build the public market infrastructure to enable the delivery of local and culturaly appropiate food.
+Un-lock or build the public market infrastructure to enable the delivery of local and culturally appropriate food across our city.

 Increase education about and promotion of public markets and their role in city building.

-Help managers, operators, vendors, and regulators realize the industry’s full potential by investing in their professional development.
+Help managers, operators, vendors, and regulators realize the industry’s full potential by investing in their professional development and increase collaboration amonng all stakeholders.